belgif/thematic/URI/iceg_uri_standard_draft.md

 ## Introduction

 In the digital society, it is expected from governments to disclose databases with public sector information over the web between governments and third parties following a widely supported methodology.
-To ensure structured and identifiable processes, for both computer, machines and humans, URIs provide a solution.
+To ensure structured and identifiable processes, for both machines and humans, URIs provide a solution.

 Note that there are no language or content guidelines to which the terms, as part of the URI, must comply.
 Every public service or organisation is free to develop a policy according to their own needs, to develop agreements and document these.